-If you often have trouble sleeping and snore loudly, now’s the time to get screened for sleep apnea by an expert like Dr. Nancy Becker, a leading ear, nose, and throat specialist in greater Tacoma, Washington.
+If you often have trouble sleeping and snore loudly, now’s the time to get screened for sleep apnea by an expert like Dr. Nancy Becker, a leading ear, nose, and throat specialist in the Puget Sound area.
 Call her Enumclaw or Bonney Lake, Washington, clinic or book an appointment online to see if innovative breathing devices or other treatments can help you sleep better and avoid serious complications.

 Symptoms of sleep apnea may include: